 Safe Harbor Agreement

 The increasing numbers of endangered California tiger salamanders at EBMUD-built ponds in the Mokelumne watershed are increasing optimism for the species' future.
 Habitat restoration for three endangered species was a key part of the federal Safe Harbor Agreement that EBMUD entered with the US Fish and Wildlife Service.
 California red-legged frogs, California tiger salamanders and Valley elderberry longhorn beetle will benefit from this 30-year agreement.

 Since the agreement was signed, EBMUD built and rehabilitated eight shallow water habitats (ponds).
-Last February, staff found salamander eggs.
+In February 2012, staff found salamander eggs.
 After a recent survey, six known populations of tiger salamanders were identified; before the agreement there was only one.

 In terms of area covered, the agreement is the largest ever, covering 28,000 acres of District-owned land in Amador, Calaveras, and San Joaquin counties.
 The agreement ensures that species habitat will be protected and enhanced through conservation and management activities.
 For more information contact Lodi Fisheries & Wildlife 209-333-2095.